ProstoBoris/number-to-words-converter/README.md

 The application can convert an entered number into a list of corresponding words in the style of <a href="https://en.wikipedia.org/wiki/Phoneword" target="_blank" rel="noopener noreferrer">Phonewords</a>.
+Can be used as a tool for marketing specialists to create easy-to-remember phone numbers.

 ## Available Scripts